Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Background

-Despite of such favorable complexity savings, the approaches in \cite{vervliet2016randomized,beutel2014flexifact} have a couple of limitations. { One challenge is that many useful prior information cannot be incorporated in the algorithm.
+Despite of such favorable complexity savings, the approaches in \cite{vervliet2016randomized,beutel2014flexifact} have a couple of limitations.
+One challenge is that many useful prior information cannot be incorporated in the algorithm.
 The reason is that these algorithms update part of the {\it rows} of $\A_{(n)}$'s, while many useful priors are defined w.r.t. the \textit{columns} of the latent factors, e.g., the probability simplex constraint in \eqref{eq:simplex} and the total variation constraint that is heavily used in image processing.
 For example, the algorithm in \cite{vervliet2016randomized} samples subtensors $\tX_{\sf sub}=\tX({\cal S}_1,\ldots,{\cal S}_N)$ (where ${\cal S}_n\subset\{1,\ldots,I_n\}$) to update the corresponding $\A_{(n)}({\cal S}_n,:)$'s.
-Under such a scheme, it is hard to handle constraints like $\bm 1^\T\A_{(n)}=\bm 1^\T, \A_{(n)}\geq\bm 0$ that are critical in statistical learning \cite{kargas2017tensors,ibrahim2019stochastic,kargas2019learning,traganitis2018blind}.} Third, convergence properties of these methods are often unclear.
+Under such a scheme, it is hard to handle constraints like $\bm 1^\T\A_{(n)}=\bm 1^\T, \A_{(n)}\geq\bm 0$ that are critical in statistical learning \cite{kargas2017tensors,ibrahim2019stochastic,kargas2019learning,traganitis2018blind}.
+Third, convergence properties of these methods are often unclear.

-An alternative \cite{battaglino2018practical} to the SA based methods above is to leverage the tensor data structure by considering randomly sampled \emph{fibers} of tensors.
+An alternative \cite{battaglino2018practical} is to leverage the tensor data structure by considering randomly sampled \emph{fibers} of tensors.
 Note that a mode-$n$ fiber of $\underline{\X}$ (cf.~Fig.~\ref{fig:fibers}) is a row of the mode-$n$ unfolding $\X_{(n)}$ \cite{kolda2009tensor}.
 Now, assuming that one samples a set of mode-$n$ fibers indexed by ${\cal F}_n \subset \{1,...,J_n\}$, then $\A_{(n)}$ can be updated by solving a `sketched version' of Problem~\eqref{eq:als}: